SHARE

 Classic French Lemon Tart // FoodNouveau.com

-But the main difference between French lemon tart and lemon meringue pie is the way the filling is made.
+The main difference between French lemon tart and lemon meringue pie is how the filling is made.

-Lemon meringue pie filling is cooked on the stovetop, the way a lemon curd would be, before it is poured into the pie shell and baked for an additional period of time.
+Lemon meringue pie filling is cooked on the stovetop, like lemon curd , before it is poured into the pie shell and baked for an additional period of time.

 French lemon tart filling is quicker and easier to make: you simply whisk together 5 ingredients—eggs, sugar, cream, lemon juice, and lemon zest—pour it into the tart shell, and bake.